acse-srm3018/Linear-solver-library/README.md

 Hence, it is vitally important for us to understand the methods available to us to solve this problem accurately and efficiently.

 ## How to Use Library
 A demonstration of the solvers can be run by compiling and running the main_run.cpp file in the src directory.
-This script generates example linear systems and passes them into the different solvers.
+This script generates example linear systems and passes them into the different linear solvers.

 ## Summary of Solver Methods
 Solvers for systems stored in a dense format are methods in the Matrix class.
 Input parameters in brackets.